Adverse

+A second use of the phrase is when some "witness with adverse interest means the witness is hostile.
+A hostile witness wants different results of the lawsuit than the party who calls them."

 Adverse possession

+A third use of the word "adverse" is "In real property, adverse interest means a person who is not the owner of the land or house owns an interest in the property."

 In property law, adverse possession refers to an interest in real property which is contrary to the in-fact owner of the property.
 For example, an easement may permit some amount of access to property which might otherwise constitute a trespass.